 Tennessee’s Darnell Wright tops the chart comfortably, with the top rank in run blocking along with his pass block number ranking second.
 He was off the board before Pittsburgh’s pick with as the 10th overall selection.
 Would have been interesting to see what the Steelers would have done if both players were available to them.
 In comparison, Broderick Jones fared best as a pass blocker ranking fourth, and his run blocking ranking seventh, making him one of only four players to land comfortably above the mean in both pass and run blocking.
 He also fared well from a PFF grade standpoint, particularly with an 84.1 pass block grade and a 71.7 as a run blocker, so a similar opinion from both grading services.

 To wrap up, let’s look at a more total blocking view with SIS’s points earned metric (The total of a player’s EPA responsibility while blocking using the Total Points system that distributes credit among all players on the field for a given play.
 Totals are scaled up to map to the average points scored or allowed on a team level, with the player’s snap count determining how much to adjust.
 For blockers, this includes accounting for blown blocks, yards before contact on running plays, and performance given the defenders in the box.) and which NFL teams made their dreams a reality by selecting them:

 Throughout the rest of the offseason, I will dive deeper into the data as we continue to learn about the newest Pittsburgh Steelers.
 How do you think Broderick Jones will fare his rookie year?
-What are some of your takeaways?
+What are some of your takeaways across the league?
 Thanks for reading and let me know your thoughts in the comments.